fish-shell/fish-shell/doc_src/cmds/path.rst

     path extension [(-z | --null-in)] [(-Z | --null-out)] [(-q | --quiet)] [PATH...]

-``path extension`` returns the extension for the given path.
+``path extension`` returns the extension of the given path.
 This is the part after (and excluding) the last ".", unless that "." followed a "/" or the basename is "." or "..", in which case there is no extension and nothing is printed.

 If the filename ends in a ".", the extension is empty, so an empty line will be printed.